GradingAttack: Exposing Security Vulnerabilities in LLM Based Educational Grading Agents: Camouflage Attack on Grading Agents

+where $Beta(\alpha, \beta)$ denotes the standard Beta distribution function with location and scale parameters $\alpha$ and $\beta$. $A_{ASR}$ represents the ASR performance. $c$ is an upper bound constant. $\gamma$ is a performance weighting factor.
 Specifically, a straightforward way to quantify the attack camouflage in ASAG settings is to use the ratio $\frac{A_{after}}{A_{before}}$.
 However, this ratio alone fails to reflect the absolute performance on adversarial success rate.
 For instance, two attacks with identical $\frac{A_{after}}{A_{before}}$ ratios may lead to vastly different ASR outcomes, making it difficult to compare their actual effectiveness.
 Additionally, the distribution of $\frac{A_{after}}{A_{before}}$ is overly concentrated around $1$, limiting its ability to differentiate the camouflage strength of various attack strategies.
 Therefore, we employ the standard Beta distribution function to model the behavior of the random variable $\frac{A_{after}}{A_{before}}$, which is naturally bounded within a finite interval.
 Furthermore, to ensure that the resulting metric captures the model's performance on ASR while keeping the input within the valid range of the Beta distribution function, we incorporate a weighted ASR performance and apply a bounded ratio $\min(c, \frac{A_{after}}{A_{before}})$.
 In this paper, we set $\alpha = 0.5$, $\beta = 0.5$, $\gamma = 0.5$ and $c = 0.99$ respectively.
-Experiments validating effectiveness of CAS are presented in Appendix \ref{app:cas_effectiveness}.